Roy Frank Drusky, Jr.

-Roy was born in Atlanta, Georgia, the son of Roy Frank and LeVerne Ewing Drusky (Druschky).
+Roy was born in Atlanta, Georgia, on January 22, 1930, the son of Roy Frank and LeVerne Ewing Drusky (Druschky).
 Although his mother was an organist and encouraged him to do something in music, and he sang in the church choir as a boy, he aspired to be a baseball player and pursued that interest during his teenage years.
 In 1951, after he unsuccessfully tried out for the Cleveland Indians, he formed the Southern Ranch Band, from which his voice and skill on the guitar, learned while in the U.S. Navy from 1948 to 1950, would lead to a career in country music.

 A self-taught musician, Drusky’s first success happened when he and his group won a radio talent show in Decatur, Georgia.
 This success led to a job as a disk jockey in Decatur and a following in that region.
 When his group disbanded, Drusky continued to sing in area nightclubs and following the 1953 success of one of his recordings, "Such a Fool," signed a contract with Columbia Records in 1955.

 After his success in Decatur, Drusky moved to Minneapolis, Minnesota, where he continued to work in radio and became a headliner at the famous Flame Club.
 At this time, country music singer Faron Young had hits with two of Drusky's compositions, "Alone With You" and "Country Girl."

 This success led Drusky to move to Nashville, Tennessee, an ultimate destination for all country music performers.
 Following two back-to-back top-five hits in 1960, he was invited to join the Grand Ole Opry and signed a new contract with Decca Records in 1960, then switched to Mercury Records in 1963.
 He would have a number of chart hits all through the 1960s and into the early 1970s.